tailwindlabs/tailwindcss.com/source/docs/adding-base-styles.blade.md

 ### When to use a plugin

-In general, it's simpler to add base styles to your project in CSS than it is to write a plugin.
+In general, it's less complex to add base styles to your project in CSS than it is to write a plugin.

 You should prefer a plugin if: